 Key to the indicator summaries

-The environmental rating of indicator Trend describes the direction of significant change in environmental condition, where this can be differentiated from natural background variation.
-The trend is judged over the three years of the reporting period, but with a greater focus on the latest and most current data.
+‘Indicator trend’ describes the direction of significant change in environmental condition, where this can be differentiated from natural background variation.
+The trend is usually judged over the three years of the reporting period, but with a greater focus on the latest and most current data.

-Longer-term data is considered, where available, to help interpret the significance of any change.
+However, longer term data is also considered, where available, as it helps to gauge the level of background variation that occurs naturally and interpret the significance of any change.
 The trend reported, if maintained, may have an impact on the overall status of the indicator in the future.